kolszewska16/Arduino-Projects/LockSystem/README.md

 # LockSystem
 LockSystem is a simple security system based on Arduino that uses sequential code entry via push-buttons.
+After 3 unsuccessful attempts to enter the password the system locks for 10s.
 ## Components
 ### Hardware
 - Arduino UNO